 Those who engaged with less than 40% of development activities.

-Next, the sales performance of the new hires reporting to each of these three groups was evaluated.
+Next, Comcast evaluated the sales performance of the new hires reporting to each of these 3 groups.

 If accelerating your sales ramp-up is important:

 Ensure you have a wide range of active development tasks.
 The group in this study undertook shadowing and observed calls quickly in their onboarding journey.

 Engagement is the critical ingredient and identifying ways of ensuring manager engagement accountable is crucial.

 Wondering what happened after the study?
 Well, those less engaged sales managers were shown the evidence and Comcast leadership added ‘manager engagement’ to their metrics.
 If you would like to find out how you could improve line-manager engagement and reduce sales ramp-up, please get in touch or take a deeper look at On.Board by requesting your free demo.